fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

 Pre-build validator
 ********************

+**This type of validator is only used when the activity series is created from a selection of Series**.
 This type of validators checks if the current selection of data is correct to build the activity.
 It inherits of
 ::fwActivities::IValidator and must implement the methods: